mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Justification

-WebChart EHR's FHIR API is still newly available to clients, and has no adoption as of writing this plan.
-FHIR adoption is expected to be slow, but increasing, throughout 2025 leading to improved app support in WebChart EHR as well as increased real world data being available.
+FHIR adoption is expected to be slow, but increasing, throughout 2026 leading to improved app support in WebChart EHR as well as increased real world data being available.
 Until that time when clients are actively using the FHIR API, MIE will conduct testing using a publicly available production sandbox system and a patient app recommended to our clients.
 As clients continue adoption of the FHIR API, real patient use of the patient app will be reported.
 #### Test Methodology

-MIE will report from de-identified log files an analysis of authentication and data searches using a patient app.
-Specific rates can be reported from the sandbox system as the automated testing setup will indicate what actions should yield successful authentication or data return.
-An overall analysis will be reported for the real world patient data since we cannot estimate failures due to patients correctly being denied access.
+MIE will analyze de-identified log files to assess authentication and data searches using a patient app.
+In the sandbox system, specific rates will be reported based on automated testing, which will indicate which actions should yield successful authentication or data return.
+For real-world patient data, an overall analysis will be reported, acknowledging that some failures are expected due to appropriate access denials.
+The FHIR message creation success rate will be calculated as the number of successful FHIR message creations (numerator) divided by the total number of FHIR message creation attempts (denominator).

 #### Expected Outcome(s)

-It is expected that WebChart EHR will be conformant to all (g)(10) requirements and that overall error rates will be low.
+It is expected that WebChart EHR will be conformant to all (g)(10) requirements and that overall error rates will be low (under 1%).

 #### Care Setting(s)